We work in Nepal because it’s a platform for possibility and a model-market fit.

-It started in 2008 in a region of over 250,000 people that made $141 per year, lived 36 hours by bus from the capital and healthcare center of the country, were recovering from a 10 year civil war, and didn’t have access to a single healthcare provider.
+It started in 2008 in a region of over 260,000 people who make $141 per year, located 36 hours by bus from the capital and healthcare center of the country, recovering from a 10 year civil war, and without access to a single healthcare provider.

 We were repeatedly told our vision for healthcare might work in some places, but not there.

 Which is precisely why we embraced the challenge, and charged forward determined to defy the status quo.